JetBrains/amper/docs/DSLReference.md

 ### Dependencies and test dependencies

-`dependecies:` section defines the list of modules and libraries necessary to build the module.
+`dependencies:` section defines the list of modules and libraries necessary to build the module.
 Certain dependencies can also be exported as part of the module API.
 Read more about the [dependencies](Documentation.md#dependencies).

-`test-dependenceis:` section defines the dependencies necessary to build and run tests of the module.
+`test-dependencies:` section defines the dependencies necessary to build and run tests of the module.
 Read more about the [module tests](Documentation.md#tests).

 Supported dependency types: